selabhvl/dat250public/expassignments/expass4.md

 Start the webserver by running the main class in *RestServiceApplication.java*.
 Use Postman to run a GET request targeting `http://localhost:8080/counters` to check that the service is deployed and operational.

-Now use the Postman tool to test the counter service by creating the following HTTP requests in a collection in Postman:
+Now use Postman to test the counter service by creating the following HTTP requests in a collection in Postman:

 ```
 GET localhost:8080/counters